shumingch/gnome-email-notifications/README.md

 1. If you are getting any errors after logging in and out of gnome, try rebooting or signing back in to Google.

-1. If you are getting "Forbidden Error 403" when attempting to view Gmail emails, try changing the "Gmail account number" in the extension settings.
+1. If you are getting "Forbidden Error 403" when attempting to view Gmail, you probably are not logged into that Gmail account on your default browser.
-Clicking the URL next to the account number should go to the correct inbox if the number is correct.

 ## Authors